 You’ve set a date, chosen a venue, and set up your wedding website.
 Now it’s time to consider more formal methods for announcing your wedding’s date and location to your intended guests—enter wedding invitations!
 From custom-designed letterpress cards to simple DIY postcards, wedding invitations run the gamut when it comes to style, formality, and price.
 Since now’s the time in your planning when setting your wedding budget is critical, you’re probably wondering how much you should plan to spend on your wedding invitations.
 Read on to have all your questions answered about wedding invitations costs and how to find beautiful, affordable invitations that match your style.

-Trying to pinpoint the cost of wedding invitations is like trying to determine how much it costs to go out to dinner: there are tons of factors that can influence the price.
+On average, a couple spends between $300 and $700 for 100 wedding invitations and response cards, according to the Wedding Report.
+Trying to pinpoint the average cost of wedding invitations is like trying to determine how much it costs to go out to dinner: there are tons of factors that can influence the price.
 From where you’re buying your invitations, to the materials and designs you’ve chosen, to how many invitations you need to order, many small decisions can add up to a big difference in total costs.
-The amount that one couples spends on their invitation suite can double or even triple when compared to another couple’s spending—but according to The Wedding Report, on average, a couple spends between $300 - $700 on 100 invitations and response cards.
+The amount that one couple spends on their invitation suite can double or even triple when compared to another couple’s spending.

 Curious to know how that wide range of pricing breaks down across different invitation shopping options?
 Check out these approximate starting-point costs for a set of 100 invitations, envelopes, and response cards at the following types of sellers:

 For totally custom wedding invitations created by a design studio, expect to pay a premium price tag.
 Invitations designed just for you might include a custom logo, monogram, illustration, hand- calligraphy, or other graphic element, and will generally come with a design consultation followed by a series of proofs for you to approve (so you’re guaranteed to get exactly what you want).